The Principals at Peregrine Group

 Current projects include numerous medical related real estate projects for Signature Healthcare (the former Brockton, MA Hospital), the "re-start" of The Villages on Mt.
 Hope Bay, an age-restricted condominium community, in Tiverton, RI., as well as the conceptualization, design/planning, and budgeting/contracting for The Parkside on Adams, a multi-family project in Roslindale, MA as well as the repurposing of an historic former MBTA substation into a restaurant venue on Roslindale (MA.)
 Square

 A graduate of Westwood High School, Westwood, MA, The Northfield Mt.
 Hermon School (PG) and The University of Rochester (BA).
 Jordan currently serves on the Senior Living Committee, China Task Force, and Real Estate Task Force of Hebrew Senior Life, Boston, MA. as well as the board of the Nantucket Community Music Center, Nantucket, MA

-A graduate of the University of Rhode Island (BLA) and the University of Maryland (MPP), Sam is a member of the Distributed Generation Contracts Board, the GrowSmart RI Board of Directors, a Trustee in the Providence Foundation and a Design Review Committee member for the Capital Center Commission in Providence, Rhode Island.
+A graduate of the University of Rhode Island (BLA) and the University of Maryland (MPP), Sam is a member of the Distributed Generation Board, the GrowSmart RI Board of Directors, a Trustee in the Providence Foundation and member of the Capital Center Commission in Providence, Rhode Island.